openhive-network/hive/programs/blockchain_converter/README.md

 #### `node_based_conversion`
 `node_based_conversion` plugin relies on the remote nodes.
-As the `input` option value you will have to specify an URL to the original input mainnet node (make sure that given node uses block API and database API) and as the `output` option value you should specify an URL to the node with altered chain (make sure that given node uses condenser API).
+As the `input` option value you will have to specify an URL to the original input mainnet node (make sure that given node uses block API and database API) and as the `output` option value you should specify URLs to the nodes with altered chain (make sure that given nodes use condenser API).
 If you want to convert old transactions, use the `use-now-time` option to alter the expiration time of the transactions to the current timestamp for nodes to accept them.

 This plugin retrieves blocks from the remote and holds them in the block buffer.
 You can specify the block buffer size with the `block-buffer-size` option, which defaults to 1000.

+Notes:
-Note: URL should have the format: `http://ip-or-host:port`.
+* URL should have the format: `http://ip-or-host:port`.
 If you want to use the default HTTP port use `80`.

-Another note: This conversion tool currently does not support `https` protocol and chunked transfer encoding in API node responses
+* This conversion tool currently does not support `https` protocol and chunked transfer encoding in API node responses
+* Last irreversible block for the [TaPoS](https://github.com/EOSIO/Documentation/blob/master/TechnicalWhitePaper.md#transaction-as-proof-of-stake-tapos) generation is always taken from the first of the specified output nodes

 ### Multithreading support
 Signing transactions takes a relatively large amount of time, so this tool enables multithreading support.